Codegass/FakeZillow/README.md

 pip install -r Site/requirements.txt
 ```

-Be careful that you should `cd` to the project folder before you use this command.
+Be careful that you should `cd` to the `Site` folder before you use this command.

 After the packages are installed, you should firstly init the database.
 I use the sqlite to build the database, you can switch to what you like.